UniverseCitiz3n/UniverseCitiz3n.github.io/Ideas/2019-10-09-Selenium-Powershell-Usecases.md

 # Tables on sites

-Great example of table which required help of Selenium is permission table in Confluence Spaces.
+Great example of table which required help of Selenium is permission table in Confluence Spaces.<br>
 ![Space]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2019-10-09-2.jpg)
 I were not able to change them using module *ConfluencePS* but thanks to that code it became piece of cake!
 In this example I'm adding new group to permissions list and ticking checkboxes to resemble Admin permissions
 ```powershell